Quantum number assignments of light strange baryons in Regge phenomenology

-$\overline{\mbox{\sffamily P}}${\sffamily ANDA} (antiProton ANnihilations at DArmstadt), the upcoming experimental facility at FAIR (Facility for AntiProton and Ion Research), will have a task to establish the whole spectrum of hyperons through antiproton-proton annihilation \cite{Barucca2021_1,Panda1,Panda2,Panda3,Panda4,Panda5}.
-At the latest, a member of the $\overline{\mbox{\sffamily P}}${\sffamily ANDA} group studied the feasibility of the reaction $\bar{p}p \rightarrow \bar{\Xi}^+ \Xi^{*-}$ and its charge conjugate channel, where the $\Xi^*$ denotes the following intermediate resonance states: $\Xi$ (1530), $\Xi$ (1690), and $\Xi$ (1820) \cite{Barucca2021_2}.
+$\overline{\mbox{\sffamily P}}${\sffamily ANDA} (antiProton ANnihilations at DArmstadt), the upcoming experimental facility at FAIR (Facility for AntiProton and Ion Research), will have a task to establish the whole spectrum of hyperons through antiproton-proton annihilation \cite{Panda1,Panda2,Panda3,Panda4,Panda6,Barucca2021_1,Panda5,Abazov}.
+Recently, a member of the $\overline{\mbox{\sffamily P}}${\sffamily ANDA} group studied the feasibility of the reaction $\bar{p}p \rightarrow \bar{\Xi}^+ \Xi^{*-}$ and its charge conjugate channel, where the $\Xi^*$ denotes the following intermediate resonance states: $\Xi$ (1530), $\Xi$ (1690), and $\Xi$ (1820) \cite{Barucca2021_2}.
 A major goal of the $\Xi$ spectroscopy program at $\overline{\mbox{\sffamily P}}${\sffamily ANDA} is the determination of the spin and parity quantum numbers of the $\Xi$ states \cite{Putz2020}.
 Unlike $\Xi$ and $\Omega$, $\Lambda$ and $\Sigma$ baryons have quite a number of experimentally established states.
 Table \ref{tab:table1} represents the excited $\Xi$ and $\Omega$ baryons listed by the latest version of the Particle Data Group (PDG) \cite{Zyla2020}.
 Spin and parity quantum numbers of newly observed $\Xi$ and $\Omega$ states are not yet confirmed and the PDG needs more confirmations.
-It is crucial to assign the spin-parity ($J^{P}$) of hadrons which facilitate the determination of properties such as decay width, branching fraction, isospin mass splitting, polarization amplitude, etc.

-\textbf{Since, we have studied the light baryons which are made of the quarks $u$, $d$, and $s$ only.
+It is crucial to assign the spin-parity ($J^{P}$) of hadrons which facilitate the determination of properties such as decay width, branching fraction, isospin mass splitting, polarization amplitude, etc. Accordingly, we have studied the light baryons which are made of the quarks $u$, $d$, and $s$ only.
 The SU(3) flavour symmetry can be only approximate because the mass of the strange quark is about 0.1 GeV greater than the masses of the up and down quarks, although this mass difference is relatively small compared to the typical QCD binding energy which is of order 1 GeV.
 The eightfold way and the standard SU(3) Gell-Mann–Okubo (GMO) formula \cite{Gell-Mann} have played an important role in particle physics.
 However, the direct generalization of the GMO formula to the charmed and bottom hadrons cannot agree well with experimental data due to higher-order breaking effects.
-Hence for light baryons the breaking of SU(3) symmetry is minimum.}
+However, for light baryons the breaking of SU(3) symmetry is minimum.